MediaMonitoringAndAnalysis/DocumentsProcessing/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (git checkout -b feature/amazing-feature)
+3. Commit your changes (git commit -m 'Add some amazing feature')
+4. Push to the branch (git push origin feature/amazing-feature)
+5. Open a Pull Request

+## Acknowledgements

+This project uses various open-source libraries and models Special thanks to the contributors and maintainers of the dependencies

 ## TODO
 - generate poetry file for the project (medium priority).